 In this article you will learn a simple, practical approach to Vedic astrology.
 The Systems’ Approach to Interpreting Horoscopes, as developed by Professor V.K.
-Choudhry of Gurgaon, India, is based on classical Jyotish principles, tested under the empirical studies of more than 100,000 charts over a 20-year period.
+Choudhry of Gurgaon, India, is based on classical Jyotish principles, tested under the empirical studies of thousands of charts/horoscopes over a 30-year period of time.
 The Systems’ Approach is easy to learn and apply, and simplifies the process of reading charts.
 It is fast, precise, and gives you confidence in your analysis.
 More than 800 Vedic astrologers worldwide are now practicing the Systems’ Approach.
 This is Vedic astrology in its most contemporary form.

 THE MAIN POINTS OF SYSTEMS’ APPROACH